BangDroid/capsOSD/README.md

 # capsOSD
-Caps Lock State GUI with configurable exclusions
+Caps Lock State GUI with configurable exclusions in AutoHotKey